DETAILED ACTION

 In regards to claim 19, Ergott teaches:

 A control method applied in a microcontroller circuit, comprising: determining whether an error event occurs; (3, SRAM 2 is accessed in response to control circuitry 22 and in conjunction with operation of error detection and correction circuitry 18.) recording the error information in a storage circuit; (4, Power is supplied to SRAM 2 via a power bus from an energy storage circuit 6); directing a processing circuit to perform a reset operation in response to the count value reaching a threshold value; (45 & 12, Hamming comparator/corrector circuit 110 receives both the 16 bits of latched data on bus 112A and also receives the 6 bits of Hamming data supplied on bus 109A by Hamming code generator 109 or read out of Hamming data section 2B of SRAM 2.
 Hamming code generator 109 regenerates the Hamming codes.
 The Hamming data that is regenerated is compared to the Hamming data that was previously stored.
 The interruption of input power designated by section 32B of input voltage waveform 32 causes a very slow decay of backup voltage waveform 35 between points 35C and 35D.
-However, backup voltage waveform 35 does not fall below backup voltage threshold 36.) and providing the error information to the processing circuit in response to the processing circuit finishing the reset operation.
+However, backup voltage waveform 35 does not fall below backup voltage threshold 36.) and providing a safety vector to the processing circuit in response to the processing circuit finishing the reset operation.
 (6, The non-volatile memory system 1 of FIG. 1 normally operates as an SRAM when the main power on conductor 10 is present.
 If there is a power interruption or failure, non-volatile energy system 1 acts as a backup memory that contains all of the data in SRAM 2 immediately before the interruption of input power 10.)

 Ergott fails to teach: